How can we help?

 FAQs related to Thyroid Profile Free (FT3, FT4 & TSH)

-The Thyroid Profile Free (FT3, FT4 & TSH) helps evaluate the functioning of the thyroid gland and diagnose or monitor thyroid disorders, such as hypothyroidism (underactive thyroid) and hyperthyroidism (overactive thyroid).
-This package can help your doctor make an accurate diagnosis, determine appropriate treatment, and monitor the effectiveness of the treatment over time.
+A Thyroid Profile Free (FT3, FT4 & TSH) test helps evaluate the functioning of the thyroid gland and diagnose or monitor thyroid disorders, such as hypothyroidism (underactive thyroid) and hyperthyroidism (overactive thyroid).
+This test can help your doctor to make an accurate diagnosis, determine appropriate treatment, and monitor the effectiveness of the treatment over time.

-No, fasting is not needed for this profile.
+No, fasting is not needed before taking this test.
 However, your doctor will guide you if any special preparation is required.

-The Thyroid Profile Free (FT3, FT4 & TSH), along with other tests, is usually recommended during pregnancy to measure the levels of thyroid hormones, as thyroid disorders can complicate pregnancy.
+A Thyroid Profile Free (FT3, FT4 & TSH) test along with other tests is usually recommended during pregnancy to measure the levels of thyroid hormones, as thyroid disorders can complicate pregnancy.

-There is generally no risk associated with this profile.
-However, as a needle is used to prick and take a blood sample, rarely, you may experience bleeding, swelling, or blood collection under the skin, which is usually self-limiting.
+There is generally no risk associated with this test.
+However, as a needle is used to prick and take a blood sample, rarely you may experience bleeding, swelling, or blood collection under the skin, which is usually self-limiting.

 Symptoms of thyroid disorders can vary depending on whether the thyroid gland is overactive (hyperthyroidism) or underactive (hypothyroidism).
 Common symptoms of hyperthyroidism include weight loss, nervousness, irritability, increased sweating, and rapid heartbeat.
-Common symptoms of hypothyroidism include weight gain, fatigue, sensitivity to cold, constipation, and dry skin.
+Whereas, common symptoms of hypothyroidism include weight gain, fatigue, sensitivity to cold, constipation, and dry skin.

-The foods/nutrients that are harmful to the thyroid gland include soy foods, such as tofu; certain vegetables, like cabbage, broccoli, kale, cauliflower, and spinach; fruits and starchy plants, such as sweet potatoes, peaches, and strawberries; and nuts and seeds, like millet, peanuts, pine nuts, etc.
+The foods/nutrients which are harmful to the thyroid gland include soy foods, such as tofu and tempeh; certain vegetables, like cabbage, broccoli, kale, cauliflower, and spinach; fruits and starchy plants, such as sweet potatoes, peaches, and strawberries; and nuts and seeds, like millet, peanuts, pine nuts, etc.

 Thyroid Profile Free (FT3, FT4 & TSH) test price for other cities